Apestein/better-react-infinite-scroll/README.md

 Intended to be a complete guide to infinite scroll in React.
 Nothing to install, just copy/paste and customize.
 Examples with Next.js / Tailwind / Tanstack Query / and Tanstack Virtual.

-I made this component because I found other solutions such as [react-finite-scroll-component](https://www.npmjs.com/package/react-infinite-scroll-component) and [react-infinite-scroller](https://www.npmjs.com/package/react-infinite-scroller) was large, written as class component, and unnecessarily hard to customize.
+This will be the best repo to reference when implementing an infinite scroll feature in React.
+Infinite scroll feature can be quite hard, especially for bi-directional scroll and virtual scroll (for very large list) support.
+I hope this repo can save people some time.
+Please star this repo if you find it helpful, thanks.

 ## [Demo](https://stackblitz.com/~/github.com/Apestein/better-react-infinite-scroll)